hannep/paine-mactane/_posts/2017-11-13-naomis-grapefruit-martini.markdown

 ---

 > “Naomi.
 Karaoke.
-Even considering everything that had happened to them over the past month, Naomi up onstage with a mic in one hand and some sort of fuchsia martini in the other, screaming out an angry Belt-pink anthem by the molder Filters, was the strangest thing he'd ever seen.”
+Even considering everything that had happened to them over the past month, Naomi up onstage with a mic in one hand and some sort of fuchsia martini in the other, screaming out an angry Belt-punk anthem by the Moldy Filters, was the strangest thing he'd ever seen.”

 <cite> Leviathan Wakes, Chapter 19</cite>